 How Pizzle Sticks Are Processed

 Though manufacturing processes differ, bully sticks are generally drained of any fluids and then cooked in various ways.
 As with most things, manufacturers all have different treatment methods and standards.
 While they can be prepared in a number of different ways, bully sticks are most commonly smoked or baked.

 Bull sticks are available in a variety of different shapes and sizes to suit different types of dogs.
 Switch up the shapes and styles that you offer to keep the experience engaging and fun.

 Like most natural chews, they have a distinct odour, and while your dog may adore it, it can be a little too pungent for our delicate nostrils.
 To help us tolerate the chew better, an odour-reduced alternative is available.
-Odour reduced bully sticks are treated in a very diluted peroxide solution and then rinsed clean.
-This leaves a less stinky bully stick that is also less oily and lighter in colour.
+Odour reduced bully sticks are created through careful handling of the raw materials.
+Their exposure the heat and moisture in their raw state impact their level of odour when they are dried.

 Beef-free Bully Sticks

 Need a beef-free bully stick for your dog with beef allergies or sensitivities?
 Bully sticks also come in bison.
 Due to frequent supply shortages, these can be more expensive than beef bully sticks.
 Also, while a delicious chew for dogs, bison bully sticks can have a stronger natural odour than beef does.